tochman/the_blue_print/chapters/09-5-monitoring-and-observability.md

 - Create backup plans for monitoring service outages
 - Regular review and cleanup of unused monitoring configurations

-## Summary: Building Effective Application Observability
+## Summary: Building effective application observability

 Monitoring and observability transform your React application from a black box into a transparent, continuously improving system.
 The key to success is starting with clear goals, implementing monitoring progressively, and always connecting technical metrics to user experience and business outcomes.